 25 is supposedly one of those inflated birthdays.
 One of those milestones (18, 21, 25, 30, death) that hold more water than the others.
 It's a quarter century, which sounds pretty cool if you're going to live to a hundred exactly.
 It has a neat feeling of closure to a chapter.

-But if you take Altoid mints in pairs, your Oreos are exclusively Double Stuffed, or if you’re just pretty good at counting — then you know 25 isn’t exactly even.
-It’s odd.
+I like when things are neat and balanced.
+But there's no fooling anyone — 25 is not an even number.
+It's odd.
 And yet the square root of 25 is 5.
 Which makes it feel a little more square.
 A little more even.

 I started to think back on the last 25 years.